Report on FBI brings the 2016 campaign roaring back

 'But my emails'

-But the White House was not alone in cherry picking the report.
+But the White House was not alone in cherry-picking the report.

 Democrats could have digested the harsh accounting of Comey's handling of the Clinton email probe and accepted validation, before moving on from an election that will never be re-run.
 Instead, some of them accused the fired FBI director of effectively deciding the race.